Turkey's senior citizens allowed out for second Sunday

 Children and teenagers were also allowed out this week on different days for several hours.

-The latest statistics by the health ministry put confirmed infections at 148,067 and the death toll at 4,096.
+The latest statistics by the health ministry show 44 new deaths from the coronavirus and 1,368 new infections, bringing the total death toll to 4,140 and cases to 149,435.

+Turkey ranks ninth in the world for number of confirmed cases, according to Johns Hopkins University data, although experts believe the tally around the world is higher than reported.

+Nearly 110,000 people have recovered from the disease in Turkey, the health ministry statistics show.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak